pwv8669/COMP602-Top-Down-Shooter/README.md

 1. Clone the repository to your device from https://github.com/pwv8669/COMP602-Top-Down-Shooter.

+2. Open the project in Unity.

-2. File -> Build and Run
+3. File -> Build and Run.

 ## Usage